 When Does COBRA Apply?

 Not only can a health care plan continue under COBRA when the employed spouse leaves his or her employment, COBRA can also allow a covered spouse to continue his or her coverage following a divorce.
 As will be explained in further detail below, there are certain steps that the spouse must take in order to have his or her coverage continue under COBRA after a divorce.
-COBRA will also help continue coverage in other circumstances under which a person loses his or her employee-provided coverage.
+COBRA will also help continue coverage in other circumstances under which a person loses his or her employer-provided coverage.

 How Much Does COBRA Coverage Cost?